NickIliev/nativescript-ng-cosmos/README.md

 ## Requirements
 - NativeScript 3.x.x.
-- Android or iOS device or emulator.
+- Android (API 19 and above) or iOS device or emulator.

 ## Instructions
 - Clone the repository.